Crystals, Rocks, Minerals: What's the Difference?

 Another example is calcite, which has more crystal structures than any other mineral.
 Although its chemical composition is identical to aragonite, they're different minerals.

-A mineral's crystal structure is a tool for identification because it's unique and specific to each mineral variety.
+A mineral's crystal structure is a useful tool for identification because it's unique and specific to each mineral variety.

 The crystal structure of a quartz crystal will always be the same.
 Made up of one atom of silicon and two of oxygen, its chemical formula is SiO₂.
 If it contains any other chemical elements, it wouldn't be quartz.